 }

 In addition to the concatenation process, there is a related process called interpolation.
-In this case, we can not just add a substring to a string, but also execute some expression in this process.
+In this case, we can add a substring to a string and execute some expressions.
 For example, we can substitute the result of a function.
-In SASS it works like this: we can specify inside any string a construct #{}
+In SASS, it works like this:

 The example above using interpolation would look like this: